 Can the curry be cooked in a slow cooker?

-Add the beef, and 2 cups of beef broth, and leave to cook for at least 8 hours on slow.
+Add the beef, and 2 cups of beef broth, and leave to cook for at least 8 hours on slow or 4 on high.
 In the slow cooker we don't need that much beef broth, since the steam does not escape.

 If you’ve liked my SIMPLE BEEF CURRY RECIPE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 - 600 g cubed beef ( 1 ½ pounds of beef)